Long-Range Identification and Tracking of Vessels Regulations

 (3) If the master reduces the frequency of or temporarily stops the transmission of LRIT information under subsection (2), the master shall

-(b) make an entry, in the record of navigational activities and incidents maintained in accordance with section 85 of the Navigation Safety Regulations, indicating the period during which the transmission of LRIT information was reduced in frequency or temporarily stopped, and whether or not the Minister directed the action.
+(b) make an entry, in the record of navigational activities and events maintained under section 138 of the Navigation Safety Regulations, 2020, indicating the period during which the transmission of LRIT information was reduced in frequency or temporarily stopped and whether or not the Minister directed the action.

 - SOR/2013-235, s.
 36(E)